tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 More generally, this low-level facility probably makes it more difficult in the future to introduce higher-level facilities that are strictly safer to use.

-We believe however that the low-level facility is good for building reasonably safe and performant abstractions and that no such higher-level facility will actually be desired.
+We believe however that the low-level facility is good for building reasonably safe and performant abstractions and that no such higher-level facility will actually be desired, or, if one does become desired, we will want it to be compatible with the low-level facility, in the Extensible Web fashion.

 ## Select rationale

-* asm.js compatibility + desire to support eg musl has steered us toward some decisions, such as futexes over a direct implementation of Synchronic (which requires some objects and garbage collection)

-Note, this section is not finished.
-It will eventually incorporate additional key points from the Rationale in the older spec document, at least.
+(Note, this section is not finished.
+It will eventually incorporate additional key points from the Rationale in the older spec document, at least.)

+### Futexes

+Obviously futexes are very low level and quite hard to use effectively, and indeed they can be tricky to use efficiently.

+The primary reason futexes were chosen as the blocking mechanism rather than a high-level mechanism such as mutexes or [synchronic objects](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4195.pdf) is that futexes do not require storage management or any kind of complex initialization, and as such, are a much better fit for asm.js than higher-level mechanisms.
+Unlike SIMD, for example, mutexes and synchronic objects would have to be true references and would require cross-agent storage management, and might require a construction protocol that would be incompatible with translated C and C++ code.

+In practice, reusable mutexes and synchronic objects for plain JS can be constructed on top of futexes fairly easily.
+(We are still experimenting with implementation techniques for the very best performance, however.)